YorkDevelopers/venimus/README.md

 User is not a member of the group
 A user can only sign up once

+### PUT api/user/groups/{GroupSlug}/Events/{EventSlug}

+Allows the user to amend their registration for an event.
+The following details must be provided:

+* NumberOfGuests - the number of unregistered guests
+* DietaryRequirements - any dietary requirements
+* MessageToOrganiser - free format message

+#### Business Rules (not implemented)

+Group does not exist
+Event does not belong to the group
+Event is full
+Event is in the past
+NumberOfGuests is positive
+Guests not allowed
+User is not a member of the group
+The user isn't signed up

 ### DELETE /api/user/groups/{GroupSlug}/Events/{EventSlug}

 Allows the user to record that they are no longer planning on attending an event.